 Second, add your list of keywords to Nozzle’s PAA tool.

 Nozzle will give you a list of People Also Ask questions that are related to your keyword set.
 If you want a bigger list, refer to Nozzle’s PAA Expansion Method.
 There are more questions out there than you can possibly think of on your own.
-This is a great way to never run out of content ideas.
+This is a great way to maintain a constant flow of content ideas.

 3. Sort the list to see popular questions